-In the previous section we have seen how the notions of null, effectively null, and Schnorr null set can be translated into the language of martingales.
+In the previous section we have seen how the notions of null, effectively null, and Schnorr null sets can be translated into the language of martingales.
 A similar translation is possible for the notion of Hausdorff dimension.
-In one sentence this translation can be described as follows: the smaller is the dimension of a set, the faster martingales can grow on its elements.
+In one sentence this translation can be described as follows: The smaller the dimension of a set is, the faster martingales can grow on its elements.
 (In this section we consider martingales with respect to the uniform measure.)